Sumyea-R/Sumyea-R.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi everyone, I am Sumyea Rahman.
 I just completed my MSc from [RWTH Aachen University](https://www.rwth-aachen.de/).
-My Masters thesis is on Using Machine Learning on Process Mining.
-Here is a link to my [resume]().
+My Masters thesis is on using Machine Learning on Process Mining.
+Here is a link to my [resume](https://sumyea-r.github.io/assets/pdf/sumyea_resume.pdf).

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.